Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-1.md

 - You have logged in to your GitHub account within VS Code.
 - You've explored GitHub Codespaces integration and understand its collaboration features.
 - Successfully tried out Copilot in coding scenarios, experiencing its code generation capabilities.
+- Created Python/JS code for a calculator and an app to get weather data using Copilot.
+- Successfully refactor a chosen piece of code, improving its readability and overall quality.
+- Successfully fix a piece of code with intentional errors using Copilot's suggestions.

 ## Additional Resources: